Published: 6 May 2020, 14.45

 It is possible that the government and other authorities may change their guidance on certain matters, from treatment restrictions, who should be wearing what sort of PPE and in what contexts, to re-introducing social distancing measures or 'revional lockdowns' if the number of people affected by COVID-19 rises again.
 Bear this in mind and be prepared to adapt your working practices accordingly.

 You may struggle to get hold of products

-As the demand for certain products are in high demand and many suppliers are being impacted by COVID-19, deliveries may take longer than usual or you may struggle get hold of certain products and equipment at this time.
+As the demand for certain products are in high demand and many suppliers are being impacted by COVID-19, deliveries may take longer than usual or you may struggle to get hold of certain products and equipment at this time.
 Build in this extra time and start planning for your supply of these goods.

-If you are a self-employed therapist and government guidelines indicate that it is safe for you to resume business but you are concerned for your own health and safety, or that of your family and clients, you are not obliged to return to work.
+If you are a self-employed therapist and the government indicates that it is safe for you to resume business but you are concerned for your own health and safety, or that of your family and clients, you are not obliged to return to work.
 What you would need to consider (and find out) is if this might impact your eligibility to continue receiving any financial support from the government that you were entitled to as a result of COIVD-19.
 If you are employed and your employer requests you to return to work, we would recommend you seek advice from Citizen’s Advice.